oceanprotocol/react/README.md

 ## 🏄 Usage

-First, wrap your App with the `Web3Provider` and the `OceanProvider`.
+First, wrap your whole app with the `Web3Provider` and the `OceanProvider`.

 ### Providers